-Each music festival is different, but typically you can split them into two categories; city festivals and camping festivals.
+Each music festival is different, but typically you can split them into two types of categories; city festivals and camping festivals.
 Festivals are all about the experience.
 What type of adventure are you looking for?
-The dynamics of each festival will change depending on whether or not you stay on the campgrounds for the night or take things back to the hotel afterward.
+The dynamics of each festival will differ depending on whether or not you stay on the campgrounds for the night or take things back to the hotel afterward.
 But which is the better option, city festivals or camping festivals?

 In this post, we will break down some of the major differences between the two.
 That way, you can figure out the best choice for you and your rave fam to get the most out of your next music festival experience.

-City festivals are great because after a long day of dancing, drinking, and partying in the sun, you get to go home to a shower and a nice hotel bed instead of a tent on the ground.
+City festivals are great because after a long day of dancing, drinking, and partying in the sun, you get to go home to a shower and a nice hotel bed instead of a makeshift tent and camp setup.
 Keep in mind that wait times for rideshares and other forms of transportation will be longer than usual after the festival due to the massive amounts of people also trying to get home.
 This issue can usually be avoided by leaving early or parking a short distance away and walking.
 Going to a city festival takes a little bit more planning throughout the weekend but it will be worth it at the end of the night when you get to rest and recover indoors.

 There’s no doubt that prices will vary when deciding between camping and non-camping festival options.
 If you would like to stay on the official festival campgrounds, you will usually need to pay for an additional camping pass on top of your festival admission.
 However, getting to and from the festival grounds is just a walk away and you’ll save plenty of money on rideshares.

-If you’re looking to hit a city festival for the weekend, your best options will probably be a nearby hotel or an air bnb.
+If you’re looking to hit a city festival for the weekend, your best options will probably be a nearby hotel or an Airbnb.
 Depending on the distance from the festival and traffic, prices on hotels and rideshares will fluctuate.
 Plan ahead and plan early to get those deals!

 Oftentimes, the people you’ll see camping are hardcore festival-goers and veterans of the experience.
 One of the many challenges that come with staying outdoors is dealing with the elements.
 Rain, wind, and cold weather can really affect your experience, so it’s best to come prepared with extra blankets and some tarps.